 So what solace is there for me?

-And so I steer my makeshift raft into the wilderness of bleak stretches,
+I will make a makeshift raft and voyager into the wilderness of bleak stretches,

-that open and run for miles and miles and miles,
+that runs for miles and miles and miles,

 unpeopled, unsoiled, bristling in nature’s untamed glory,